ansible/ansible/docsite/rst/gettingstarted.rst

    $ ansible all -m ping

-In Ansible 0.7 and later, ansible will attempt to remote connect to the machines using your current user name, just like SSH would.
-In 0.6 and before, this actually defaults to 'root' (we liked the current user behavior better).
+Ansible will attempt to remote connect to the machines using your current user name, just like SSH would.
 To override the remote user name, just use the '-u' parameter.

 If you would like to access sudo mode, there are also flags to do that: